 The historical Tannhäuser

 The historical Tannhäuser was a Minnesinger – a composer and performer of songs dealing with courtly love.
 There are many conflicting theories about his life, some of them quite fanciful.
 Seventeen poems survive.
 In four of them, the poet calls himself “tanhusere.”
 The name may mean “the one from Tannhausen,” and there are several places with this name.
-It may also mean “the backwoodsman” or “forest-dweller,” an apt nickname for a poet whose works are marked by ironic humor that pokes fun at the conventions of courtly society.
+It may also mean “the backwoodsman” or “forest-dweller”.
+Which is a fitting nickname for a poet who wrote ironic and funny rhyme.
+Ballads and poems that poke fun at the conventions of courtly society.

 What makes the poems by Tannhäuser so interesting is their irreverence for the accepted mores of Minnesong.
-Everything expected is set on its head.
+Everything is upside down the other way round.
 Other Minnesingers compose odes to unattainable courtly ladies; Tannhäuser writes celebrations of successfully bedding rustic women.
 Not bedding, exactly, since his conquests take place out-of-doors.
 Where other poets sing of the delicate features of their beloved and steer well clear of impropriety, Tannhäuser famously sings the praises of every part of his beloved-of-the-moment – including the bits under her skirt.

 Walther von der Vogelweide